bin-cli/bin-cli/docs/parameters-help.md

 if [[ ${1-} = '--help' || ${1-} = '-h' ]]; then
     echo "Usage: ${BIN_COMMAND-$0} [name]"
     echo
-    echo 'Say "Hello" to the named person, or the world in general." exit fi
+    echo 'Say "Hello" to the named person, or the world in general.' exit fi